-The superstructure and substructure are in good condition.
-Many anchor bolts and keeper plates were noted to be missing at the abutment bearings.
+The superstructure is in good condition.
+However, pack rust exists at multiple bearings, as well as missing anchor bolts and keeper plates.
 Section loss was noted at the bearing bolster for Girder 1 at the north abutment.
 Many of the north abutment sliding plate bearings are excessively expanded.